Web3-Adam/AI-Trading-Bot/README.md

 # AI-Trading-Bot
-This repository contains a trading bot for Ethereum based tokens on decentralized exchanges such as Uniswap and GMX.io.
+This repository contains a trading bot for Ethereum-based tokens on decentralized exchanges such as Uniswap and GMX.io.
 The contract is written in Solidity and uses the UniswapV2 and SushiSwap Router.

 ## Setup